-The Tribe has long sought the ancestral lands test forth in S. 1436 for inclusion within the legal boundaries of the Reservation.
+The Tribe has long sought the ancestral lands set forth in S. 1436 for inclusion within the legal boundaries of the Reservation.
 In 1990, President George H. W. Bush signed Public Law 101-618 which included a provision to allow private lands within or contiguous to the Reservation to be acquired by means of a Federal Land Exchange and then be incorporated within the Reservation.
 Subsequently, a number of land exchanges authorized by PL 101-618 were successfully completed enabling the Tribe to acquire certain lands in the Pah Rah Mountain Range on the southwest border of the reservation.
 Unfortunately, almost 8,000 acres of private land acquired in the Pah Rah Range under PL 101-618 were conveyed to the United States under the jurisdiction of the Bureau of Land Management (BLM) rather than into Trust status.
 The Tribe has long held that these properties should have been put into Trust status.
-The proposed legislation would help address this by providing for the transfer of some of these as lands in the Pah Range that lie in Pyramid Lake's watershed to Trust status boundary of the Reservation in the wind brough area which lands are interiminged with isolated parcels of BLM land.
+The proposed legislation would help address this by providing for the transfer of some of these as lands in the Pah Range that lie in Pyramid Lake's watershed to Trust status with isolated parcels of BLM land.
 S. 1436 would unify the land ownership pattern allowing for better, more comprehensive Tribal land management of this area.
-Incorporation of the federal land that is contiguous to the Reservation will help protect the Pyramid Lake watershed, and the lake's world-renowned fishery.
-Trans-fer of these lands would also allow the Tribe to better manage the watershed of Pyramid Lake, the central feature of the Reservation.